Snisen-dev/devops24/examinations/04/README.md

 How can we make the web server start with an addition of just one line to the playbook above?

+Answer: The yml file only states that nginx should be installed and that it should start opon reboot.
+So without rebooting the vm nginx will not start.
+However we can add "state: started" at the end so that it also starts the service now.

 # QUESTION B

 You make have noted that the `become: true` statement has moved from a specific task to the beginning of the playbook, and is on the same indentation level as `tasks:`.

 What does this accomplish?

+Answer: Depending on where the "become: true" is in the file is saying when the user should have root rights.
+If it is before the tasks then all tasks is run with root privileges.

 # QUESTION C